IrishBruseForks/Final-Year-Project/README.md

 ## LLM

-To run the llm for inteligent smart replies you will need to install https://github.com/oobabooga/text-generation-webui
+To run the llm for intelligent smart replies you will need to install https://github.com/oobabooga/text-generation-webui
 The instructions are in the repo.

 The model we are using for development is this one